hsiafan/httpdump/README.md

 Parse and show http traffics.
-Python 2.7.* required.
+Python 2.7.* or Python 3.3+ required.

 This module parse pcap/pcapng file, retrieve http data and show as text.
 Pcap files can be obtained via tcpdump or wireshark or other network traffic capture tools.